altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 *Ada did, finding a latch she also locked it* 'L_R::Maybe just the chef, if we take him out...'
-~We had doubts if that would work, how far had the mind of the chef spread through the crowd~ *Lenny filled through the cupboards - taking inventory* *Ada and Jochek walked down the hall*
+~We had doubts if that would work, how far had the mind of the chef spread through the crowd~ *Lenny filled through the cupboards - taking inventory.
+Ada and Jochek walked down the hall*
 'L_R::We can do an irritant, or... oh - will gas masks protect against that...'
 ~Lenny was looking at a vial labeled...~
 'J_R::Nothing fancy Lenny.'
-~They took a moment at the stairs, listening for activity~ ~In the silence, Ada broke it with an old sharpened point~ 'AD_R::One bad seed, Jochek...'
+~They took a moment at the stairs, listening for activity.
+In the silence, Ada broke it with an old sharpened point~ 'AD_R::One bad seed, Jochek...'
 'J_R::Do you know how long we vetted you?'
 *They crept down the main stairway*